“Live at the Library” to Welcome Evening Visitors, Special Guests on Thursdays

 May 26: Honor Memorial Day with programming from Library experts.
-Enjoy live music from Operation Song, featuring songwriter Bob Reagan.
+Enjoy live music from Operation Song, featuring songwriter Bob Regan.
 Explore stories of U.S. military service with collections from the Veterans History Project and the Prints and Photographs Division.
 Learn best practices for capturing oral histories from veterans in a free workshop.

 Live at the Library is part of a broader effort to reimagine the visitor experience at the Library of Congress by engaging and inspiring visitors with the Library’s wide-ranging collections documenting American culture and creativity.